wellimbharath/tycho-simulation/Readme.md

 This crate allows simulating a set of supported protocols off-chain.
 Currently, it has a focus on token exchange protocols, but it is not necessarily limited to this.
+To get started, see our Quickstart guide [here](./examples/quickstart/Readme.md).

 > **See also:**
 > The `evm` module allows for simulating _any_ transaction; it is agnostic to protocol.
 See module's